fffrontoffice/rules/league/schedule.md

 ### Inconsolable Bracket

-The 6 teams that did not make the playoffs will play in a consolation bracket following the same structure as the League Playoffs.
+The 6 teams that did not make the playoffs and the 2 teams that lose the Week 12 wildcard round will play in a consolation bracket following this structure:

-* Dregs Round: Week 12 (Bottom 4 teams play into consolation bracket; top 2 teams (ranked 7 and 8) get a BYE)
+* Dregs Round: Week 12 (Bottom 4 teams play into consolation bracket; top 2 teams (ranked 7 and 8) get a BYE);
 * Contenders Round: Week 13
 * Semi-Finals: Week 14
 * Best Loser: Week 15 & 16

+### Wildcard Losers

+In week 13, the losers of the wildcard matchup will play head-to-head for the 7th pick in next season's rookie draft (loser gets 8th pick) then join the consolable bracket in week 14 based on regular season performance with lower seeded wildcard loser playing highest remaining seed.